aprelkov/order-to-amocrm/README.md

 <h3>Testing:</h3>

-At this repository I created a convenient test function.
+At this Repository I created a convenient test function.
 <br/>You needn't to fill out a form every time and make an order on service that you are integrating.
 <br/>Just open the root folder (file <i>index.html</i>) after loading the script on your hosting, and you'll see two buttons: Order and Paid.
 Clicking on any of them, you'll simulate sending an array by the Service.
 <br/>To use the test, remove the # icon before the last line in the file prepare.php while testing, and replace the array in the file <i>test/prepare.php</i> the one that the Service sends at the time of order or payment.